-Welcome to the Chatter Box Film list, where we pick our favourite horrors from the 1980’s.
+Welcome to the Chatter Box Film lists, where we pick our favourite horror films of the 1980’s.

 Whether you’ve come here for what to watch on Halloween or in general; there’s a variety to choose from.
 This list contains movies about vampires, werewolves, ghosts, aliens, supernatural/demonic posessions and zombies.

 Here are our top picks for 80’s horror movies:

 22. The Dead Zone (1983)

 Starting off with this horror-thriller story by Stephen King and directed by David Cronenberg.
 Christopher Walken’s character Johnny Smith awakens from a coma; caused by a car accident that lasted many years.

 There’s just one problem, he’s been given a new ‘gift’ that makes him see terrifying visions of the future when he touches anyone, especially when he shakes the hand of rising politician Greg Stillson (Martin Sheen).
 Johnny becomes haunted by what he could prevent and sets out to kill him.

 It wouldn’t be a horror collection without at least mentioning a slasher film from the Halloween franchise.
 This is the original follow-up to the first movie… which has now been replaced by Halloween (2018) as canon instead.

 Dr. Loomis is still hunting for Michael Myers as he makes his way through Haddonfield once again.
 This one was directed by Rick Rosenthal and written by John Carpenter and Debra Hill.

 There were three more Halloween movies released in the 80s, especially one anthology movie that didn’t even feature Michael Myers called Halloween III: Season of the Witch.